More about: Best Things To Do in Jerusalem

 Another highlight of these experiences, which are often among the best full-day excursions from Jerusalem, is Hebron, one of the oldest cities in the region, with an ancient historical presence.
 Hebron's Old City is home to the Cave of the Patriarchs, a place of veneration for Jews and Muslims alike, as it is believed to contain the tombs of biblical figures such as Abraham and Sarah.

 Aside from its vital historical contribution to the region, the West Bank has some beautiful scenery, especially in the Judean Desert area, characterised by its vast horizons and rock formations.
-As well as visiting Bethlehem from Jerusalem, you can also explore the modern cities of Ramallah and Nablus, with their local markets and rich cultural tradition to match their complex history.
+As well as visiting Bethlehem from Jerusalem, you can also explore the modern cities of Ramallah and Nablus, with their local markets and a rich cultural tradition to match their complex history.

 9. Marvel at the Al-Aqsa Mosque